pivpn/pivpn/LatestUpdate.md

   - Currently apt pulls all packages from the unstable repo because the script intendation created the file 'limit-unstable' with tabs in it.
 Fixed using printf to create a multiline file.
 - Accept debug fixes using just the enter key

+## Nov 25th 2019 - On Master

+* Changed pivpn command exit codes from 1 to 0
+  - exit code 1 means general error hence should not be used for exiting successfully
+* added backup script to backup openvpn and pivpn generated certificates
+* added update script to update /opt/pivpn scripts, -t | --test | test update from test branch
+* Fixed hostname length issue #831
+    - the script now checks for hostname length right at the beginning and prompts for a new one.
+    - HOST_NAME to host_name, as best practice variables with capitals, should be used by system variables only.
+* fixed ubuntu 18.04 being detected as not supported OS, now fully supported and tested.
+* changed how scripts are copied to /opt/pivpn, it hat a lot of long repetitive lines, now it copies all `*.sh` files making it easier to manage when adding new scripts/features
+* Changed how supported OS are presented when maybeOS_Support() is called.

 ## Nov 19th 2019

 - Added Ubuntu Bionic support